pcubillos/pyratbay/docs/api.rst

     wlunits: String
         Wavelength units (when not specified in wllow nor wlhigh).
     log: Log object
-        An MCcubed.utils.Log instance to log screen outputs to file.
+        An mc3.utils.Log instance to log screen outputs to file.

 pyratbay.lineread.database